kingparra/hypermodern-kingparra/questions.rst

 * What is code coverage?

-  How much of your source code is executed while running its test suite.
+  The percentage of your source code that is exercised by the test suite.

 * Pyenv is super frustrating.
 How can I install multiple versions of python for matrix testing with Nox?

+* I can't get Nox to work.
+I've tried installing it with pip on the host, installing it with pipx, installing it as a os-level package in a toolbox container, and installing it with devbox.